Archit1706/PROCTOR_IT-A-Virtual-Invigilator/README.md

 2) FACIAL RECOGNITION: Recognizes faces and no. of people around
 3) DETECTS CHEATING: Blocks Exam on detecting cheating
 4) TRAINS DATA: Takes sample photos of the student and trains the classifier

+HOW TO RUN:
+Step 1: Feed the SQL queries in the MySQL Command Line Client one by one from the MYSQLQueries folder uploaded.
+Step 2: Run the run.py file
+Step 3: Explore😉

 NOTE ***This project is still in the process of making***